taxjarsam/taxjar-developers/source/integrations/certification-guidelines.md

  - Only make calculations when a merchant has nexus; send in all transactions
  - Cache API calls until order details change

 Certified integrations should leverage their TaxJar partnership effectively and include the necessary code to track API usage across one or more API tokens.
-Referral links should be set up properly to track commission in PartnerStack (formerly known as GrowSumo).
+Referral links should be set up properly to track commissions.
 Later, the `plugin` param will be used for transactions shown in the TaxJar app to differentiate them from other API transactions:

 - Partner tracking and analytics
  - Private `plugin` and `store_url` API params